Kasparov versus the World: The game

 Kasparov's two passers apparently required two black pieces to restrain, but the black knight could not cross over via e5 because Kasparov would have simply exchanged the white bishop for it.
 Therefore, the bulletin board turned its attention to 37...e5, driving away the white bishop and clearing the way for Ne7.
 But Kasparov had a devilish reply in 38.Bc1!
 His pawns would be so strong in this line that he could have sacrificed his bishop for Black's b-pawn, particularly since the black bishop would be temporarily cut off from the h8 queening square.
 Also, in many lines where Black does not force the white bishop to give itself up, it can reverse field with Ba3, tying the black king to the defense of the d6 pawn.

-With its back against the wall, the World Team found the only saving move.
+Concerned about the strength of 38.Bc1!, the World Team instead replied: